pavelpereverzev/kolba/README.md

 app = TestWidget()
 ```

-This code snippet can be saved as a Python script file (for example, `my_widget.py`) and put in a folder selected as a script path in Scripter.
-In order to update contents of script list in Kolba widget, a blue refresh button should be pressed.
-Finally a double click on script will execute it.
-Same thing can be achieved in by selecting script in a list and pressing a ▶︎ button.

-### Web Scripts
+# Web Scripts

-From version 1.2 scripts can be downloaded from web urls.
+From version 1.2 scripts can be downloaded from web URLs.
 Find a green arrow button in Kolba path line and press it.
-In WebScripts window enter the direct URL to Pyhton script file.
+In `WebScripts` window enter the direct URL to Pyhton script file.
 For example, `https://gisworks.ru/qgis_tools/my_widget.py`

 ![Table loook](https://gisworks.ru/qgis_tools/img/kolba_webscript.png)

 After that, press search button.
-Some time later there will be answer wether script found or not.
+Some time later there will be answer whether script found or not.
 If found, is there description of it.
 If URL is valid script can be saved with a button `Save`.
 After that script will be appeared in a list of Kolba.

-### Descriptions
+# Descriptions

 The right part of Kolba window is used to show a description of selected plugins.
 From version 1.2 all description data stores in script file at the beginning.